boozallen/jenkins-templating-engine/docs/contributing/developer/local-jenkins.md

 ## Mounting local libraries for testing

-Local directories can be configured as Git SCM library sources even if they don't have a remote repository.
+Local directories can be configured as Git SCM Library Sources even if they don't have a remote repository.

 For example, if `~/local-libraries` is a directory containing a local git repository then to mount it to the container you would run: